awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 ```

 - `project` - The project that you want to export the datasets from.
-- `destination` - The S3 path that you want to copy the datasets to.
+- `destination` - The Amazon S3 path that you want to copy the datasets to.

 ## Additional information